videolan/libvlcsharp/README.md

 ### [Q&A guide](docs/how_do_I_do_X.md)

 This is a Q&A document which I compiled from all the questions I got asked regarding LibVLC and LibVLCSharp.
-Continously updated.
+Continuously updated.

 ### [Troubleshooting issues](docs/troubleshooting.md)